zhongwencool/ecron/README.md

 @daily (or @midnight)  | Run once a day, midnight                   | 0 0 0 * * *
 @hourly                | Run once an hour, beginning of hour        | 0 0 * * * *

+>There are tools that help when constructing your cronjobs.
+>You might find something like [https://crontab.guru/](https://crontab.guru/) or [https://cronjob.xyz/](https://cronjob.xyz/) helpful.
+>But, note that these don't necessarily accept the exact same syntax as this library,
+>for instance, it doesn't accept the seconds field, so keep that in mind.

 Intervals
 -----
 You may also schedule a job to execute at fixed intervals, starting at the time it's added or cron is run.